-We are delighted to announce that Professor James Orr, University of Cambridge, will inaugurate the Philosophy in Interfaith Contexts Reading Group today at 18:00 GMT.
+We are delighted to announce that Professor James Orr, Associate Professor of Philosophy of Religion at the Faculty of Divinity, University of Cambridge, will inaugurate the International Interfaith Reading Group on Philosophy in Interfaith Contexts.

 Here are more details of this fascinating event.